hallz/massPix/README.md

 norm.type - "TIC" or "median" or "standards" or "none" are the options.
 These are different ways to normalise the data, suggest to use "TIC". "standards" may be used when using an internal standard(s)

-standards - default is NULL, vector of row indices corresponding to variables that are standards.
+standards - default is NULL.
+Vector of row indices corresponding to variables that are standards.
 When wishing to normalise to an internal standard(s), choose norm.type = "standards".
 The row number for the m/z of the standard(s) must be provided, e.g. standards = c(45, 60).
 Row indices can be found by looking at the image_norm_short.csv output file.

-scale.type - options are "cs" center and pareto scale, "c" center only, "pareto" pareto only and "none"}
+scale.type - options are "cs" center and pareto scale, "c" center only, "pareto" pareto only and "none"

 transform - T/F to perform log transform